Env Variables and Modes

 If the ImportMetaEnv augmentation does not work, make sure you do not have any import statements in vite-env.d.ts.
 See the TypeScript documentation for more information.

-Vite also supports replacing env variables in HTML files.
-Any properties in import.meta.env can be used in HTML files with a special %ENV_NAME% syntax:
+Vite also supports replacing constants in HTML files.
+Any properties in import.meta.env can be used in HTML files with a special %CONST_NAME% syntax:

 <h1>Vite is running in %MODE%</h1>